Muhammadomer902/Udemy/Become a Full-Stack Web Developer with just ONE course. HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps/Resume_Capstone_Project#1/README.md

-This a Capstone Project of this course where you do the Project without any help from scratch
+This is a Capstone Project of this course where you do the Project without any help, from scratch

 This is a Multi-Paged Resume website created using HTML Only